jsay/geoInd/ReproPaper.md

 ```

-<a id="org87e6a61"></a>
+<a id="orgc5d778d"></a>

 ## Marginal effects

-Marginal effect ca be assessed as for current GIs, the code belows can be used on the models from the `gamold` object to produce Figure XX in the Appendix XX in the Working Paper.
+Marginal effect can be assessed as for current GIs, the code belows can be used on the models from the `gamold` object to produce Figure 9 in the Appendix p.44 in the Working Paper.

 ```R
 library(effects)